jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - The component supports the following actions: Bold, Italic, Underline, and Strike-through.
 # MarkdownCode > components > toolbar > format > style section
 The style-section component applies markdown formatting to text using buttons with icons.
 The buttons assign different formatting styles to the selected text in the selection-service.
 Only one button can be selected at a time.
 The buttons are arranged in a single row and include heading styles, paragraph, quote, code, bullet list, and numbered list.
 The toggle buttons update to reflect the style of the selected text when the selection changes.
 The selection-service provides a method to retrieve the style of the selected text.
-# MarkdownCode > components > toolbar > preferences > GPT section
-- GPT-section handles GPT service configuration.
-- Buttons have icons, not text.
-- Supports key and model actions.
-- Key button opens 'open-ai configuration dialog' with key icon.
-- Model is a combobox to select default model for open-ai requests.
-- Combobox is populated from gpt-service.
-- Initial value and changes are saved to gpt-service.
 # MarkdownCode > components > toolbar > preferences > open-ai configuration dialog
 The open-ai configuration dialog is used to edit settings.
 It has a title, description, and an input box for the api-key.
 The current api-key is retrieved and displayed.
 There are "Cancel" and "OK" buttons at the bottom.
 # MarkdownCode > components > toolbar > preferences > view section